 - Accommodations - It is the responsibility of the student to inform their instructors of their accommodations by sharing the Accommodation Letter that has been provided to the student by this office.

-If a student is taking the exam with us, please hand deliver it to VC2-271 or email to email@example.com
+If a student is taking the exam with us, please hand deliver it to VC2-272 or email it to email@example.com

 Please, DO NOT email to a person in this office that you happen to know.
 If you do that, the exam may sit in her/his inbox because naturally we do not read each other’s email!